Present Continuous Tense | Definition, Rules, Uses , Examples & Practices

 Forms of the Present Continuous Tense

-1. Positive Sentences
+1. Positive Sentence

 Structure: